 \section{Conclusion}

 In this paper, we bridge the critical gap between physically-based rendering (PBR) and photorealistic rendering (PRR), denoted as the P2P gap.
 While PBR ensures mathematical correctness, it often lacks the rich realism of the real world due to simplified digital assets.
 To bridge this divide, we proposed GeRM, the first multi-modal generative rendering model designed to unify physical accuracy with generative photorealism.
 By formulating the P2P transition as a learnable distribution transfer vector (DTV) field, we bypass the need for an explicit realism metric for optimization.
-This approach was enabled by our construction of P2P-50K, an expert-guided pairwise dataset generated via a multi-agent VLM framework, which provides the necessary trajectory supervision in the absence of explicit metrics.
-Building on this foundation, we developed a multi-condition ControlNet to parameterize the vector field, enabling the progressive injection of photorealistic details under unified physical and semantic guidance.
-Furthermore, our novel transition perception boost for cross-modal alignment mechanism resolves the challenge of associating abstract textual prompts with specific physical regions, ensuring precise, controllable incremental updates.
-Extensive experiments across PBR synthesis, editing, and relighting demonstrate that GeRM effectively navigates the continuum between physical constraints and photorealism, establishing a new framework for controllable neural rendering.
+To parameterize this vector field, we developed a multi-condition ControlNet that enables the progressive injection of photorealistic details under unified physical and semantic guidance.
+Furthermore, our novel residual perceptual transfer mechanism for cross-modal alignment resolves the challenge of associating abstract textual prompts with specific physical regions, ensuring precise and controllable incremental updates.
+These advancements are underpinned by our construction of P2P-50K, an expert-guided pairwise dataset generated via a multi-agent VLM framework, which provides the necessary trajectory supervision in the absence of explicit metrics.
+Extensive experiments across PBR synthesis and editing demonstrate that GeRM effectively navigates the continuum between physical constraints and photorealism, establishing a new framework for controllable neural rendering.